YooA

 Yoo Si-ah (born Yoo Yeon-joo on September 17, 1995), known professionally as YooA (유아), is a South Korean singer and actress.
-She is a member of the girl group Oh My Girl under WM Entertainment.
+She is a member of the girl group Oh My Girl under RINGCOMS and DSP Media.
 She made her debut as a solo artist, with her first EP Bon Voyage, on September 7, 2020.

 Early life

 YooA was born Yoo Yeon-joo on September 17, 1995, in Sinchang-dong, Yongsan-gu, Seoul, South Korea, and legally changed her name to Yoo Si-ah.

 Her older brother is a dancer and choreographer at the 1Million Dance Studio.